AdaCore/ada_coding_standards/ada_coding_standards/chapters/02_guidelines.rst

 Guidelines
 ============

-Although we refer to them as "rules" in the tables for the sake of brevity, these entries should be considered guidance because they require both thought and consideration of project specific characteristics.
+Although we refer to them as **rules** in the tables for the sake of brevity, these entries should be considered guidance because they require both thought and consideration of project specific characteristics.
 For example, in some cases the guidance is to make a selection from among a set of distinct